-The Kindergarten Readiness program is based upon the belief in the individual worth of each child.
+The St. Hugo of the Hills Kindergarten Readiness program is based upon the belief in the individual worth of each child.
 We recognize the value of each child’s uniqueness and believe that no two children learn exactly alike.
-Our program encourages children to be an active learner in a nurturing environment that is designed to encourage interaction in developmentally appropriate ways through hands-on activities, experimentation, manipulation, and exploration.
+Our program encourages children to be an active learner in a nurturing environment, that is designed to encourage interaction in developmentally appropriate ways through hands-on activities, experimentation, manipulation, and exploration.

 The Kindergarten Readiness program is designed for children who will be 4 years old by September 1.
 Students can enroll in the Kindergarten Readiness program for a full day ( 8:15am-3:00pm) or half-day class beginning at 8:15am and concluding at 11:30am.